Register 2025

 Catch Up Debates and Defaults

-Our policy on Catch-up debates and defaults for Premier Grades remains the same as in 2023.
-However, we will be trialling
+Our policy on Catch-up debates and defaults for Premier Grades remains the same as in 2025.
+The relevant rules are contained in the rules section of the website.
+The rules for premier grades are:

 Premier Grades